deepyes02/crypto-minter/README.md

 ## Building smart contracts; testing and interaction on the blockchain ##
-The woodcutter stood with stark eyes, looking upwards trying to make sense of the towering tree.
-Its trunk hard as shell.
+The woodcutter stood stark, glazing upwards at the grandiosity of the towering tree, then glanced at the miniscule axe on his shoulders.
-Yet, to not get started meant going home empty handed, and that didn't sit right with him.
-So he started hacking !!
+Not getting started meant not getting it done.
+So he started hacking !

 ### A learning by doing example ###